mabogunje/yorudi/README.md

-# Yòrúdí
+# Yorùdí

 ## A Standardized & Downloadable Comprehensive Yoruba Multilingual Dictionary

-The Yòrúdí project aims to compile a complete multi-lingual lexical database with [Yoruba](http://en.wikipedia.org/wiki/Yoruba_language)  as the pivot language.
+The Yorùdí project aims to compile a complete multi-lingual lexical database with [Yoruba](http://en.wikipedia.org/wiki/Yoruba_language)  as the pivot language.
 The project is modelled after the [CC-CEDICT project](http://cc-cedict.org/wiki/) by Paul Andrew Denisowski which was itself modeled on the highly successful